The Red Panda (Ailurus fulgens) is endemic to the Himalayas in Bhutan, southern China, India, Laos, Nepal and Burma.

 Red Panda Physical Characteristics

 Red pandas have soft, dense fur that protects them from cool temperatures.
-The fur on the upper side of the animal is reddish-brown in colour while its underside and legs are black.
+The fur on the upper side of the animal is reddish-brown in color while its underside and legs are black.
 The soles of the Red Pandas feet are covered with white fur.
 The Red Pandas compact face and the borders around the ears are primarily white.

 The red panda has reddish brown mask-like markings over the eyes and dense, furry tail alternately marked with reddish and light brown rings.
 Their tail really does resemble that of a raccoons.